beyond-labs/react-mirror/README.md

 React Mirror
 ============

-> React Mirror is WIP, you can't use it yet
+> React Mirror is WIP, for testing only

 > This guide assumes deep familarity with [Redux](https://github.com/reactjs/redux)